EslaM-X/pirc1-standards-pro/README.md

 ---

-## 🛠️ Technical Preview: SDK Integration
+## 🛠️ Technical Preview: SDK Integration (No Breaking Changes)

 ### The `usePiUtility` Hook
-The protocol provides a modular React hook that simplifies complex blockchain verification into a single, secure standard.
+The protocol provides a modular React hook that simplifies complex blockchain verification into a single, secure standard, fully compatible with existing Frontend implementations.

 ```typescript
 import { usePiUtility } from './src/usePiUtility';